 3. Informal Resolution.

 Informal Resolution may be offered to the parties after a formal complaint is filed by the Complainant.
 The University reserves the right not to offer Informal Resolution in cases where the University determines Informal Resolution to be inappropriate based on the allegations or other circumstances (including but not limited to a situation where an employee is alleged to have committed sexual misconduct against a student).
 Informal Resolution will be pursued only where both the Complainant and Respondent agree to utilize the process.
-Either party in an Informal Resolution process may terminate it at any time and, if that occurs, the complaint will proceed to formal investigation and adjudication process set forth below.
+Either party in an Informal Resolution process may terminate it at any time and, if that occurs, the complaint will proceed to the formal investigation and adjudication process set forth below.
 Similarly, the Title IX Coordinator may decide to end an Informal Resolution process, including if new facts come to light rendering an Informal Resolution inappropriate.

 If both parties consent to participate in the Informal Resolution process, the University will assign a facilitator who will act in an independent, impartial manner to facilitate a resolution between the parties.
-The facilitator will free from conflicts of interest and bias.
+The facilitator will be free from conflicts of interest and bias.

-An Informal Resolution leads either to an agreement between the parties or no agreement, in which case the complaint returns to the formal investigation and adjudication process.
+An Informal Resolution leads either to an agreement between the parties or no agreement.
+If no agreement is reached, the complaint returns to the formal investigation and adjudication process.
 The University reserves the right to disallow an Informal Resolution that the University finds unacceptable or inappropriate.
 An Informal Resolution may include disciplinary sanctions agreed to by the parties.
-An Informal Resolution will be agreed to by the parties in writing and is considered final.
+An Informal Resolution, if achieved, will be agreed to by the parties in writing and is considered final.

 VII.
-ASSIGNED HEARING OFFICER/DECISION MAKER AND APPEAL OFFICER[S]
+ASSIGNED HEARING OFFICER/DECISION MAKER AND APPEAL OFFICER(S)

-The following Complaint Procedure Diagram identifies the Hearing Officer/Decision Maker and Appeal Officer[s] who will be involved in deciding the complaint.
+The following Complaint Procedure Diagram identifies the Hearing Officer/Decision Maker and Appeal Officer(s) who will be involved in deciding the complaint.
 The identity of the persons appointed to a particular case varies depending upon whether the Respondent is a student, faculty member, other employee or a third party.
 All Hearing Officers/Decision Makers and Appeal Officers shall receive annual training on the requirements of this Policy and on issues relating to Sex-Based Misconduct, including sexual harassment, sexual assault, dating violence, domestic violence, stalking and retaliation.
 A determination as to whether a violation of this Policy has been established is determined based on a preponderance of evidence standard.
 A preponderance of the evidence means to prove that something is more likely so than not so and does not require proof to an absolute certainty or beyond a reasonable doubt.

-Respondent Investigator Decision Maker/ Hearing Officer Appeal Officer(s) Faculty Member Title IX Coordinator or Another Investigator From a Trained Pool Provost (with prior opportunity for comment/recommendation from the Faculty Review Committee) President Student Title IX Coordinator or Another Investigator From a Trained Pool Campus Dean for Students for the campus other than where the incident occurred Provost or their designee and two (2) trained University officials to be appointed by Title IX Coordinator Staff Title IX Coordinator or Another Investigator From a Trained Pool Vice President for Human Resources Vice President Finance/Controller Third Party Title IX Coordinator or Another Investigator From a Trained Pool Vice President Finance/Controller Chief Financial Officer President or Senior Executives who Report to him/her Title IX Coordinator or Another Investigator From a Trained Pool Executive Committee of Board of Trustees (with the recusal of the President and Chair of the Board of Trustees) Chair of the Board of Trustees
+Respondent Investigator Decision Maker/ Hearing Officer Appeal Officer(s) • Title IX Coordinator or Another Investigator From a Trained Pool Provost (with prior opportunity for comment/recommendation from the Faculty Review Committee) President Student Title IX Coordinator or Another Investigator From a Trained Pool the incident occurred Provost or their designee and two (2) trained University officials to be appointed by Title IX Coordinator Staff Title IX Coordinator or Another Investigator From a Trained Pool Vice President Finance/Controller Third Party Title IX Coordinator or Another Investigator From a Trained Pool Vice President Finance/Controller Chief Financial Officer Senior Executives Title IX Coordinator or Another Investigator From a Trained Pool Executive Committee of Board of Trustees (with the recusal of the President and Chair of the Board of Trustees) Chair of the Board of Trustees